Volcanoes National Park-Gorilla Trekking Tours in Rwanda

 Can I drive in Volcanoes Rwanda?

 In general, you can drive in Volcanoes Rwanda if you hold a current (valid) driver licence from another country or an international driving permit.
-If your licence is in a language other than English, an accurate translation is required.
+If your license is in a language other than English, an accurate translation is required.
 Your overseas or International driver licence is valid in Rwanda for up to 3 months.